Earth Science Data System Working Groups

 The ESDSWG is comprised of working groups organized around key technology and information system issues.
 Each working group functions independently establishing their own work plans on germane data system issues and topics.
 The ESDSWG members are drawn from a broad range of NASA-funded science and technology projects, NASA information technology experts, affiliated contractor staff and other interested community members from academia and industry.

-- ESDSWG Coordinator: Steve Olding, NASA GSFC/Science Systems and Applications, Inc. (SSAI)
+- ESDSWG Coordinator: Steve Olding, Goddard/Science Systems and Applications, Inc. (SSAI)

-- Provide expert advice: Working groups make recommendations to ESDIS for decision making and prioritization purposes.
+- Provide expert advice: Working groups make recommendations to the Earth Science Data and Information System (ESDIS) Project for decision making and prioritization purposes.